Letter to the Editor: Those without a conscience cannot be reasoned with

 Filed under Opinions, Your Opinions

-After we forced the Chief from the Homecoming Parade and sent him and his supporters scurrying back to whatever godforsaken cornfield or segregated suburb they had sprung from, I joined my fellow protestors as we cheered “don’t come back!”
+After we forced the Chief out of the Homecoming Parade and sent him and his supporters scurrying back to whatever godforsaken cornfield or segregated suburb they had sprung from, I joined my fellow protestors as we cheered “don’t come back!”

 If not that, the 1997 documentary “In Whose Honor?” that judiciously outlines the white supremacist origins of the Chief, would have been sufficient.
 If not that, the NCAA’s 2005 censure of the University for its continued use of the Chief (the censure that forced it to be expelled as the University’s official mascot) would have been enough.